aapis/uniconvert/README.md

 # Uniconvert

 Various conversions for non-Latin characters.
-So far the only method is `to_html`, to convert things like "Â" to "& Acirc;" (but without the space), but more will be added as required.
+So far the only method is `to`, to convert things like "Â" to "& Acirc;" (but without the space), but more will be added as required.

 ## Installation